Frequently Asked Questions

 Of course.
 We would be very happy to see and support you again.
 Please keep in mind that although we have a waiting period for first appointments, we work hard to have the capacity to provide regular appointments as frequently as needed once families start attending our service (ie once they become a current client).
 In order to be able to do this for our current clients, we have a policy that if you/your child attend our service, and then have not had a sessions for 12 months or more (ie after finishing treatment), you will no longer be a "current client".
 This means you will need to be offered a 'new client' appointment, which may be associated with a waiting period.
 We will ask that you return to see your GP for an updated referral (if your are returning under Better Access Funding -Medicare).
 Thanks for your understanding about this matter, and feel free to contact us if you have any questions.

 + How much does it cost to see a psychologist at Developing Minds?

 From the 1st July 2019 the full charge for our 50 minute sessions is $220.50 per session, or $171.50 for those young people who fall into our concession category (NOTE: see below for important eligibility information for our concession category).

 Medicare Rebates for Psychology Fees (Mental Health Care Plans)

-We require clients to pay "upfront".
+Although we require clients to pay "upfront".
 However we have a "Mediclear" system whereby we will immediately reimburse the Medicare rebate into the clients savings or cheque account on the spot.
 Alternatively, if the client prefers they can take their invoice to Medicare directly and be reimbursed in cash.

-Other Federal Funding
+Other Federal Funding - Adelaide Primary Health Network